 This post contains affiliate links.
 Which means I will make a commission at no extra cost to you should you click through and make a purchase.
+This is a sponsored post meaning I was compensated for my writing.
+All opinions are 100% brutally honest and mine.
 Read the full disclosure here.

 Did you know that your Pinterest account can be suspended or blocked for spam?

 It’s actually more common than you might think.

 Not to mention the significant impact it can have on your blog traffic.
 If you use Pinterest for marketing your blog content.

 Over the years, there have been lots of bloggers who have been blocked on Pinterest for things like spam.
 Even though they felt like they weren’t being spammy at all.

 The truth is Pinterest can block good accounts by accident.
 As it’s just a computer filtering through people.
 Not a real person.

 The good thing is, that there are some things you can do to help prevent yourself from being flagged as spam on Pinterest.

 So you can decrease your chances of getting your Pinterest account suspended or blocked.